alexm0802/mathofdemproject/README.md

 * Dividing the work on this project will be challenging.
 We will need to use Github, and also work at different times

+####How to push to git

+*Use git status to ensure everything is working properly*

+1. git pull
+2. git add *filename* (or . if you want to add all modified files)
+3. git commit -m "commit message"
+4. git push